Welcome to Dravida dasa's Padma Productions!

 and quoted by him extensively in his books and lectures.
 The Siksastaka

-consists of eight verses on the chanting of the Holy Name by Lord
+of eight verses on the chanting of the Holy Name by Lord

 Caitanya Himself.
-Their importance for every Vaishnava cannot be overestimated.
+Their importance for every Vaishnava cannot be

-The Upadesamrta consists of eleven instructions (the title
+consists of eleven instructions

-to appear in America.
+works to appear in America.

 60-min

-cassette: $5.00
+audiocassette: $5.00

-13.A Rupa Gosvami
+13.A Rupa

-Sampler Click here to listen to
+Gosvami Sampler listen to

 audio clip